 And that’s exactly what he did.

-The last thing I need to mention is that you need a plan.
+The last thing we need to mention is that you need a plan.
 Even if it’s as simple as writing two or three goals down on a piece of paper, you need to have an idea of what you want to accomplish this year and in the future.

 Seth Godin didn’t become a brilliant blogger overnight.
 It took him years of relentlessly trying to master what he was passionate about.
 And you can do it too!